Code-Institute-Submissions/local-business-project-3/README.md

     2. As a First Time Visitor, I want to be able to natigate as easily as I can throughout the site as well as finding content.

-        1.
+        1. The navbar has everything needed to navigate through the website.
+        2. Thanks to the search feature, it's easy to find specific jobs, locations and categories.

     3. As a First Time Visitor, I want to look to see if other people have needed the same thing as I have.
 I also want to see recommendations as this will build trust in the business recommended.
-        1.
+        1. It's easy to use the search feature and using key words and locations can really help.
+        2. Comments are useful for finding out if a business is good and trustworthy.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to be able to edit my request at will in case anything changes.

-        1.
+        1. It's easy to navigate to find my job that I requested.
+        2. The edit button for changing my request is easy to find.
+        3. Once the edit button is clicked on it has already filled the form with the same information making it easier to just change one or two things.

     2. As a Returning Visitor, I want to see if anyone has been recommended or to check if anyone else has looked for the same thing I have.

-        1.
+        1. Using the search bar can help me find my specific job that I requested.
+        2. The comment section is easy to get to and is great for getting recommendations.

-    3. As a Returning Visitor, I will have different request for different categories that I will want to query.
+    3. As a Returning Visitor, I will have different requests for different categories.

-        1.
+        1. Requesting more than 1 job is nice as I can request multiple jobs for different aspects in my life.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to check to see if there are any newly added requests that match my local business.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already be comfortable with the website layout and can easily check for new requests and comments.

-    2. As a Frequent User, I want to update my profile to keep with anything new or changes to my business.
+    2. As a Frequent User, I want to help out others and leave a comment to help them find what they are looking for.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and can easily find their location and comment on any request they want.

     3. As a Frequent User, I want easily find my location and jobs that are being requested around there.

-        1.
+        1. The user would already be comfortable using the search feature for finding jobs and locations.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy A20e and iPhone 8.
+-   The website was viewed on a variety of devices such as Desktop, Laptop and a variety of mobile devices.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices smaller than 370px the logo begins to be too big for the navbar.
--   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment